List of Courage the Cowardly Dog characters: Dr. Gerbil

-Dr. GerbilVoiced by series creator John R. DilworthDr.
-Gerbil is a gerbil who speaks with a Southern accent, who has gone mad due to being experimented on and feeling trapped by his previous owners.
+Dr. Gerbil is a gerbil who speaks with a Southern accent, who has gone mad due to being experimented on and being trapped by his previous owners.
 He is now a mad scientist, who performs strange experiments on humans with homemade cosmetic products, because he believes that he needs to exact revenge on humans for what they do to animals.